Dunedin Writers & Readers Festival

 The Dunedin Writers & Readers Festival (abbreviated as DWRF) is a literary festival held in Dunedin, in the South Island of New Zealand.
 Since its inception in 2014, there have been in total six festivals, including a special Celtic Noir event in 2019.
-The event is based mainly at the Dunedin Public Art Gallery but utilises Toitū Otago Settlers Museum, the Otago Pioneer Women's Hall, the Dunedin Central Library and in 2021 the central live music venue Dog with Two Tails.
+The event is based mainly at the Dunedin Public Art Gallery but utilises Toitū Otago Settlers Museum, the Otago Pioneer Women's Memorial Hall, the Dunedin Central Library and in 2021 the central live music venue Dog with Two Tails.
 Festival events include talks, book launches, workshops, a storytrain or storybus, and in some years the unveiling of a new plaque on the Dunedin Writers' Walk.

 In 2020 Hannah Molloy replaced Claire Finlayson as director of the festival.

 Event history

 The inaugural festival was held in May 2014, with events following in 2015, 2017, two in 2019, and then 2021.
 Previous to the establishment of the festival, there was a writers' event in Dunedin called Wordstruck!.
 Wordstruck! began as a writers' week initiated by playwright Roger Hall in 1989, and then ran biennially for almost 15 years; it may have been New Zealand's first writers' week.